StephenTGibson/StephenTGibson.github.io/learning/website.md

 ## CSS
 I might learn some CSS in the future to go with the bare bone html I've picked up.
 That way I could have a bit more control over my site layout

+### Jekyll
+---
+details go in here
+(title, layout etc)
+---

+Cheat get around: remove all posts from _posts folder in order to remove them by default from homepage

+Added (copied) if statement to remove subscribe button from footer

+Sorted out my header section: config file using the customer header titles section